Mreaggle/JumpstyleUnitedNations/README.md

 ## The Global Jumpstyle scene body to improve archive-maintaining, relationship-building and accurate information-spreading worldwide.

-Browse through free and open projects, frameworks, standards and utilities to help on Jumpstyle Community decentralized and volunteered maintenance.
+Browse through voluntarily developed, free and open projects, frameworks, standards and utilities to help on Jumpstyle Community decentralized and volunteered maintenance.

 >Find jumpers, communities, utilities, events and more!
 >>Sign the peace treaty to show you care for the dance!